prometheus/docs/content/docs/instrumenting/http_sd.md

 In the case when no targets are returned, an HTTP 200 must also be emitted, with an empty list `[]`.

+If an error occurs while fetching the targets list, the current targets list is kept.
+The targets list is not saved across restart.

-It is expected that the whole list of targets is returned on every scrape.
-There is no client-side caching mechanism.
+The whole list of targets must be returned on every scrape.
+There is no support for incremental update.
 A prometheus instance does not send its hostname and it is not possible for a SD endpoint to know if the SD requests is the first one after a restart or not.

 The URL to the HTTP SD is not considered secret.
 The authentication, and any API keys should be passed with the appropriate authentication mechanisms.
 Prometheus